President Trump’s Time Is Nearly Up, and Black Women Will See Him Out

 No sooner had Barack Obama sat down behind the Resolute Desk than Donald Trump’s racist tirades filled the airwaves, repeatedly questioning the legitimacy of the 44th president.
 Emphasizing Obama’s middle name, Hussein, Trump said he was sending investigators to Hawaii to find the “real” birth certificate and prove, once and for all, that the nation’s first Black president was born on foreign soil and was not entitled to hold the highest office in the land.
 In time, that conspiracy theory became an ideology—one that would fuel Trump’s political aspirations.

 It is deeply satisfying that a Black woman, Sen. Kamala Harris, is helping to write what appears to be his political eulogy.
-And, the congressional district that could seal history’s verdict, pending a recount in the state, is Georgia’s 5th—the home of the late Rep. John Lewis and one of the first to endorse Obama’s candidacy and one of Trump’s most vocal critics.
+And the congressional district that could seal history’s verdict, pending a recount in the state, is Georgia’s 5th—the home of the late Rep. John Lewis, one of the first to endorse Obama’s candidacy and one of Trump’s most vocal critics.

+For his part, Trump once called the district—the home of Coca-Cola Enterprises, world-renowned historically Black colleges and universities, and the largest concentration of Black wealth in the country—a “crime-ridden” disaster.
+He said he wasn’t sure Lewis, a man the history books will hail as the conscience of the House and who stood shoulder-to-shoulder with Dr. Martin Luther King to advance civil and human rights, had accomplished very much in his life.

+Should former Vice President Joe Biden and Harris be sworn in as the president and vice president of these United States, the road they took there will have run straight through Georgia and Lewis’ district.